lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [rcs] log: org.identityconnectors.common.logging.Log
 ```

-> You can request a schema operation after you've registered you connection, as described in the [Registering Connection](#developing-scripted-connectors-groovy-connection) chapter.
+> You can request a schema operation after you've registered you connection, as described in the [Registering Connection in IDM](#developing-scripted-connectors-groovy-connection) chapter.
 The [Schema Script](#developing-scripted-connectors-groovy-schema) chapter provides examples on requesting a schema operation via IDM's APIs, and more general information on [IDM's REST > System Objects endpoints](https://backstage.forgerock.com/docs/idcloud-idm/latest/rest-api-reference/endpoints/rest-system-objects.html) endpoints is available in the docs.

 ### <a id="developing-connector-context-globals" name="developing-connector-context-globals"></a>Global Variables